jairbubbles/sonar-powershell/README.md

 ## AppVeyor integration
 With the appveyor script you only have to fill `sources` and `buildWrapperCommand`.

+It assumes that the 3 following variables are defined:
+- `SONAR_HOST_URL` => should point to the public URL of the SQ server (e.g. : https://sonarqube.com)
+- `SONAR_TOKEN` => token of a user who has the "Execute Analysis" permission on the SQ server
+- `GITHUB_TOKEN` => token for commenting pull requests in GitHub

 Full analysis are only done on the master branch.